 Only make enough of any given freezer meal to last three months or a single season.

-With the three month rule you get the real benefits of freezer cooking.
-Your constantly using your freezer meals.
 Your freezer contents get turned over so you have room for new meals and they aren't in there long enough to go bad.

 Plus, if you really think about it, other than a few year round favorites, we eat different things during each season anyway because of the weather.